wvengen/scproxy/README.md

 2. In the user-agent switcher, select the _Windows_ platform.

+3. Make sure you smartcard reader is connected and the Buypass card inserted.

-3. Visit the website you want to login with using Buypass smartcard, and do so.
+4. Visit the website you want to login with using Buypass smartcard, and do so.

-4. At the end, you can switch back to the terminal and press <kbd>Ctrl-C</kbd>
+5. At the end, you can switch back to the terminal and press <kbd>Ctrl-C</kbd>
    to terminate SCProxy.

 # Links